Posted on in by

-American Chestnut was highly valued – with its beautiful warm hardwood tones and easy to saw.
-It was also a cherished tree in American popular culture, with the celebrated festivals and “…Chestnuts roasting by an open fire…Jack Frost nipping at your nose…”.
-But the tree was eradicated by blight in the early 20th century, and today, dismantled old barn structures are its sole source, making it among the rarest of reclaimed woods.
+American “Wormy” Chestnut was traditionally a highly valued hardwood, with its warm tones and a grain similar to oak.
+But the once common hardwood tree was eradicated by blight in the early 20th century, and today, dismantled old barn structures are its sole source, making it among the rarest and most prized of reclaimed woods, utilized, with it’s distinct worm holes and handsome grain.
+It is utilized in everything from feature walls and head boards to picture frames.

 Lengths3 - 14'